eth-cscs/manta/README.md

 Another CLI tool for [Shasta](https://apidocs.giuv.cscs.ch/)

-Manta is a rest client against Shasta related APIs (Manta does not use other tools like cray cli or kubectl) and presented as a CLI
+Manta is a rest client against Shasta related APIs (Manta does not use other tools like cray cli or kubectl) presented as a CLI

-**NOTE:** current implementation does not create/update/delete any information in the Shasta mgmt plane

 ## Features

 - List and filter CFS configurations based on cluster name or configuration name
 - List and filter CFS sessions based on cluster name or session name
+- Watch logs of a CFS session
-- CFS session layer log watcher
+- Create CFS session out of a repository

 ## Example